 Children eligible for this allowance include licensed foster homes, relative and kinship homes, children in CD custody in court ordered placements, and CYAC.
 Infants in residential care facilities are not eligible to receive the additional allowance.

 - Clothing allowance: A child is eligible for a clothing allowance at the time of placement and on his/her placement anniversary.
 The amount of the allowance is based on his/her age at the time of placement or placement anniversary date.
-With Regional Director approval, individual cases may exceed this standard;
+Residential treatment providers may receive reimbursement for clothing as specified in this section and in accordance with the reimbursement rates established in Section 4, Chapter 11, Attachment A. With Regional Director approval, individual cases may exceed this standard;

 - Routine medical/dental care including services available through the Healthy Children and Youth (HCY) Treatment Program;